 Due to the limited class sizes, the Golden Gate admissions department suggests students apply as early as possible.

 8. Campbellsville University

-Campbellsville University offers an online Master of Theology with available emphases in Biblical Studies, Pastoral Leadership, and Theological Studies.
-Though the University has enjoyed a solid reputation in Kentucky since its founding, the seven years it has offered its fully-online program has seen Campbellsville’s influence grow to nation-wide recognition.
+Campbellsville University offers a Master of Theology online with available emphases in Biblical Studies, Pastoral Leadership, and Theological Studies.
+Though the University has enjoyed a solid reputation in Kentucky since its founding, the seven years it has offered its fully-online program has seen Campbellsville's influence grow to nation-wide recognition.

 Most students pursuing Campbellsville's Master degree have already obtained the 18-hour prerequisite of undergraduate Christian studies.
 For those who do not have that pre-requisite, additional classes at the undergraduate level will be required.
 30 credit hours are needed to complete Campbellsville's Master degree, 18 of which is core curriculum that is unique to each of the three offered concentrations.
 Elective options include Church Planting, Pastoral care in Human Crisis, the Baptist History and Heritage, among others.
 The face-to-face courses required of resident students are instead offered through video conferencing services.

 Unlike programs with set semester dates, students have a number of opportunities throughout the year to begin this program.
 It is also worth noting that each online class requires an additional course fee of $125.

 Columbia offers a Master of Arts in Theological Studies that is composed of a wide array of subject matter.
 As part of the degree, students will gain an interdisciplinary knowledge of biblical studies, church history, intercultural studies, and theology.